thinkahead/faas-fn/README.md

 The faas-cli build command however adds the Dockerfile from the template into the build/pi2-ppc64le/function/ directory instead of the build/pi2-ppc64le/.
 So we change the lang: dockerfile-perl to lang: dockerfile.
-Also update the image: pi-ppc64le:latest with image: karve/pi-ppc64le:latest and gateway: http://gateway-external-openfaas.apps.ibm-hcs.priv If you are going to provide larger values for accuracy, you will need to increase the environment in template.yml.
+Also update the image: pi-ppc64le:latest with image: karve/pi-ppc64le:latest and gateway: http://gateway-external-openfaas.apps.ibm-hcs.priv If you are going to provide larger values for accuracy, you will need to increase the timeouts in template.yml in the environment. https://github.com/openfaas/faas-cli
 ```
     environment:
       read_timeout: "20s"